sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

         ○ Material-UI Framework: Leverage Material-UI for pre-designed components and consistent theming
     • Performance Optimization (Intro):
         ○ Understand the basics of React.memo for optimizing component rendering (details in Advanced Track)

     • Redux/Context API:
-        ○ Manage global state and structure application flow
+        ○ Manage global state and structure application flow ○ Understand prop drilling and strategies to avoid it (e.g., Context API) ○ Use createContext, Provider, and Consumer for context management
     • Type Checking:
         ○ Use PropTypes or TypeScript for type safety
     • Error Handling:
-        ○ Understand and use Error Boundaries for catching errors in components
+        ○ Understand and use Error Boundaries for catching errors in components (including getDerivedStateFromError) ○ Use React.StrictMode to identify unsafe lifecycle methods and potential issues
     • Accessibility (a11y):
         ○ Learn and apply basic accessibility practices in React apps